 But sadly, diners aren’t as commonplace as they used to be.
 Like other mom-and-pop businesses, they’re slowly disappearing, and shiny new shops and sometimes cell phone stores are replacing them.
 Difficult to believe, but it’s true.
-Practically every weekend for breakfast, Mike and I hit City Diner at 90th and Broadway where queues are the norm and the demographics range from twentysomethings to families with young children to seniors.
+Practically every weekend for breakfast, I hit City Diner at 90th and Broadway where queues are the norm and the demographics range from twenty-somethings to families with young children to seniors.
 Meanwhile, it’s not the only coffee shop in the neighborhood.
 I understand that its sister restaurant, Metro Diner at 100th and Broadway, draws a crowd too.
 The diner might be dying a slow death, but New Yorkers are hanging on for dear life.

 Why do we New Yorkers feel such sentiment for diners?
 Diners are comforting.
 They’re familiar.
 They remain consistent and predictable in a city of constant change and often, chaos.
 We can walk into a diner and order grilled American cheese on white bread or eggs Benedict with home fries on any given day.
 Then, we can return a year later to the same diner and order the same plate of food and have the same waiter serve it to us.
 There’s something wonderfully heart-warming about that.

-In the 1980s, Snow White Coffee Shop at 58th Street and Eighth Avenue had to be one of our favorites.
-Steps from both Carnegie Hall and Central Park, the restaurant was smack dab in the center of our stomping ground.
-Sometimes Mom and I grabbed a quick bite at the counter and other times when we weren’t watching the clock, we dined in a two-top booth.
+In the 1980s, Snow White Coffee Shop at 58th Street and Eighth Avenue had to be one of my favorites.
+Steps from both Carnegie Hall and Central Park, the restaurant was smack dab in the center of my stomping ground.
+Sometimes my mom and I grabbed a quick bite at the counter and other times when we weren’t watching the clock, we dined in a two-top booth.
 Snow White had an entirely Greek staff (most diners in NYC are Greek-owned and operated), and the male servers practically knew us by name because we frequented the place so often.
 I read that Snow White was demolished in 1985, and I don’t know what replaced it.
 Today, a Duane Reade is at the corner of 58th and Eighth Avenue.

-Mom and I sometimes sat at the counter at Old John’s Luncheonette as we perused apartment sublet ads in the Village Voice (before smartphones and digital).
+Mom and I sometimes sat at the counter at Old John’s Luncheonette as we perused apartment sublet ads in the Village Voice (long before smartphones and digital).
 Old John’s had pay phones, so we’d order a plate or bowl of something delicious and then make a few calls inquiring about apartments for a summer rental.
 A few times we sat in one of the vinyl-covered booths, and knowing my mother, we probably shared a turkey club, also one of our go-to sandwiches at the now defunct Café Edison in the Theater District.

 Called the “Polish tea room” – Café Edison was an integral member of the Broadway community.
 Everyone ate there – even celebrities.
 Mom and I had split a soup and club before the Edison closed – you know, for nostalgia’s sake, and also because we had a short window of time before catching a matinee on Broadway.
 (We were hungry too.)
 I remember that homemade-tasting chicken noodle soup and triple-decker turkey sandwich well.
 I didn’t know at the time that Café Edison’s doors would close shortly after that.